CarmineRummaHwi/hcore-cli/README.md

 ## [Modules](#modules)

-you can remove a module after installation using the command:
+you can add or remove a module after installation.
+- To remove an existing module launch the command:

         hcore module:remove <module_name>

     Example:

         hcore module:remove dmr
         hcore module:remove uploader

+- To add a new hcore module launch the command:

+        hcore module:add <module_name>

+    Example:

+        hcore module:add auth
+        hcore module:add uploader

+    ##### require-dev
+    The command after updating the composer.json launches the "composer install" without the require-devs.
+    To include these add the "-d, --dev" option

+    ##### generate only composer.json without install
+    if you want the command to update only the composer.json file add the "-j, --json" option.

 ## [Widget Override](#widgetoverride)

 to override a widget use the command: